 If your AAT application is successful, then your application will generally be remitted back to the Department for final determination and decision.

-The Department’s processing time for such applications is generally relatively short – say 4-8 weeks.
+The Department’s processing time for such applications is generally relatively short – say 4 to 8 weeks.
 However, processing times do vary significantly, and it may be months before you receive a decision from the Department.

 Approval of your AAT appeal does not guarantee that your application will be approved.
 The Department will still check to ensure that all the relevant eligibility requirements are satisfied.
 I have seen cases where the applicant has been successful with their AAT appeal, but then the visa application is later refused for a different reason, such as not satisfying the relevant health and character requirements.